sayhellotoraji/Guvi_Projects_2024/Mini_Project_1/README.md

 Springboot Setup:
 * Import the employee_management project into the STS IDE

-* Right click POM.xml and Select build/ Run mvn install - All the necessary dependencies mentioned in the POM.xml gets downloaded locally
+* Right click POM.xml and Select Maven/Update Project or Run mvn install - All the necessary dependencies mentioned in the POM.xml gets downloaded locally

 MySQL Setup: